demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_1D_VERT/README.txt

 This example simulate a 1D flow  with friction, deposition  and entrainment over a gentle slope.
+The temperature equation is solved in this example (ENERGY_FLAG=F).

 The vertical profiles for particle concentration and velocity can be activated by setting, in the NEWRUN_PARAMETERS namelist:

 >> VERTICAL_PROFILES_FLAG = T

-The temperature equation is solved in this example (ENERGY_FLAG=F).
-Topography does not change with deposition (TOPO_CHANGE_FLAG=F), but it is interesting to test the effect on the flow changing the flag.
+Please note that the mass flow rates at the inlet, with and without the vertical profiles, are different.

 A Python script is provided to create the input file for this example.
 Please provide four arguments: